-At the time of the visual inspection, CCR placement was ongoing in Phase 3, Module 2 and overlay onto Phase 3, Module 1.
-Final grades or interim grades have been reached throughout the unit.
-Final cover exists in areas where final grades have been reached and intermediate cover exists in remaining interim grade areas that are awaiting future CCR placement.
+At the time of the visual inspection, CCR placement was ongoing in Phase 3, Module 2 and overlay from Phase 3, Module 2 is currently occurring on Phase 3, Module 1.
+Final or interim waste grades have been reached in some areas through the unit.
+Final cover exists in areas where final waste grades have been reached and intermediate cover exists in remaining interim grade areas that are awaiting future CCR placement.